nextauthjs/next-auth/README.md

 We're open to all community contributions!
 If you'd like to contribute in any way, please first read our [Contributing Guide](https://github.com/nextauthjs/.github/blob/main/CONTRIBUTING.md).

-> [!NOTE]
-> The Auth.js/NextAuth.js project is not provided by, nor otherwise affiliated with Vercel Inc. or its subsidiaries.
-Any contributions to this project by individuals affiliated with Vercel are made in their personal capacity.

 ## License

 ISC